caraplana1/nvim/README.md

 # Neovim Config
+IMPORTANT!
+You need novim 0.5
+Clone this repo in ~/.config folder before installing neovim.

 ## Install
-IMPORTAND!
-You need novim 0.5

 Run the dependecies script depending of your distribution
 ```bash